meteonomiqs/gtm-weather/README.md

 ![image](https://user-images.githubusercontent.com/65337449/156024655-aeb63b69-5106-463f-9a38-0af669d7cf39.png)

 Go to 'Variables' on your Tag manager account and create data layer variables for both Google Analytics and wetter.com from your CMP.
-Name them as 'CMP.GoogleAnalytics' and 'CMP.WeatherTag' respectively.
+Name them as 'CMP.GoogleAnalytics' and 'CMP.WeatherTag', respectively. (**CMS: Is this important? - We do not have them on Snowthority, not mentioned in the text below, what is their role?**)

-Create data layer variables that will contain the weather information later as shown below:
+Create data layer variables that will contain the weather information later as shown below (**CMS Shouldn't we directly name them DLV.X**):

 | dataLayer variable name  |
 | ------------- |